MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlinePSTNGateway.md

 ```

 ### -PidfloSupported
-Enables PIDFLO support on the PSTN Gateway.
+Enables PIDF-LO support on the PSTN Gateway.
 If turned on the .xml body payload is sent to the SBC with the location details of the user.

 ```yaml
 Type: Boolean